 David got the All American Burger, which is a Field Roast burger cooked in their smoker and served with raw greens, tomato, pickles, and mango-habanero mustard.

 He liked his sandwich well enough that when we went back to Homegrown Smoker on our last day in Portland, he ordered it again.

 On that day, I got one of the HGS classics – the macnocheeto burrito.
 The burrito is massive.
 It’s stuffed with smoked Soy Curls, grilled peppers and onions, mac and cheese, and BBQ beans folded into a flour tortilla.
 It’s the kind of burrito that invites you to climb into it and take a nap.

 Parting is such sweet sorrow, HGS… Say goodnight that it might be ‘morrow.

-To continue with my second day of Portland eating & sightseeing, click here.
+To continue with my second day of eating & sightseeing, check out this post on Portland travel.